princeton-nlp/DensePhrases/README.md

 ...  densephrases-multi_wiki-20181220
 ```
 #### From 320GB to 74GB
-Since hosting the 320GB phrase index described in our paper is costly, we provide an index with a much smaller size (74GB), which includes our recent efforts to reduce the size of the phrase index using [Optimized Product Quantization](https://ieeexplore.ieee.org/document/6678503) with Inverted File System (IVFOPQ).
-With IVFOPQ, you do not need any SSDs for the real-time inference (the index is loaded on RAM), and you can also reconstruct the phrase vectors from it for the query-side fine-tuning (hence do not need the additional 500GB).
+Since hosting the 320GB phrase index described in our ACL paper is costly, we provide an index with a much smaller size (74GB), which includes our recent efforts to reduce the size of the phrase index using [Optimized Product Quantization](https://ieeexplore.ieee.org/document/6678503) described in our [recent paper](https://openreview.net/forum?id=7aIsabcVqMH).
+Now, you do not need any SSDs for the real-time inference (the index will be loaded on RAM), and you can also reconstruct the phrase vectors from it for the query-side fine-tuning.

 ## Creating a Custom Phrase Index with DensePhrases
 Basically, DensePhrases uses a text corpus pre-processed in the following format: